d12frosted/elpa-mirror/nongnu/mastodon-readme.txt

 ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

-  In addition to `mastodon', the following three functions are autoloaded and should work without first loading `mastodon.el':
+  In addition to `mastodon', the following three functions are autoloaded and should work without first loading a `mastodon.el'
+  buffer:
   • `mastodon-toot': Compose new toot
   • `mastodon-notifications-get': View all notifications
   • `mastodon-url-lookup': Attempt to load a URL in `mastodon.el'.
 URL